 - Grants to individual public or private elementary, middle or high schools, except for individual charter schools serving special needs children

-- Grants for administrative computers
+- Grants for administrative computers or software

 - Grants for seminars and special events

 - General animal and environmental programs, except for educational outreach programs